vegawidget/ggvega/dev/TypeScript/quicktype/Boxplot-Enum bug.md

 Since the R V8 package is not fully ES6 compliant yet, we faced the some error on using Vega-Lite source code directly.
 To work around this problem, we have to generate the Vega-Lite type from the [vega-lite schema](https://vega.github.io/schema/vega-lite/v3.json).
 We have tried different ways to generate TypeScript from json-schema.
 The best result is provided by  [quicktype](https://quicktype.io/typescript/).
 Here is a [link](https://app.quicktype.io?share=1KFE6qo8KU8cupEl5gh6) about how they translate json-schema to TypeScript.

 ## BoxPlot Enum
 But the quicktype also has a "bug".
 When it translate json-schema to TypeScript, it cannot seperate Enum type.
-Here is the [link of the issue](https://github.com/quicktype/quicktype/issues/1284).

 For example,  here is my input: [The link of the example in QuickType](https://app.quicktype.io?share=mSby87Y3k9npwXjcBeZm)